Yvonne Choquet-Bruhat: Personal life and death

 In 1947, she married fellow mathematician Léonce Fourès.
 Their daughter Michelle is an ecologist.
-Her doctoral work and early research is under the name Yvonne Fourès-Bruhat.
-In 1960, Bruhat and Fourès divorced, she later married the mathematician Gustave Choquet and changed her last name to Choquet-Bruhat.
-She and Choquet had two children; her son, Daniel Choquet, is a neuroscientist and her daughter, Geneviève, is a medical doctor.
+Her doctoral work and early research was under the name Yvonne Fourès-Bruhat.
+In 1960, Bruhat and Fourès divorced.

+The following year she married the mathematician Gustave Choquet and changed her last name to Choquet-Bruhat.
+She and Choquet had two children: a son, neuroscientist Daniel, and a daughter, medical doctor Geneviève.

+Her memoir, from her academic and personal life, was translated into English in 2018.

 Choquet-Bruhat died on 11 February 2025 in Merignac, France (33700), at the age of 101.